 Save on Time & Effort: You don’t have to waste a week to fix data before you can set it up for insights or analytics.
 You can extract insights from 100K records in under 45 minutes.

 No Need for ETL or Data Modeling: Of course, no more complex extract, load and transform operations.
-A data preparation tool can easily be used to clean massive amounts of data for cloud migration or CRM migration purposes.
+A data preparation software can easily be used to clean massive amounts of data for cloud migration or CRM migration purposes.
 You don’t need ETL, nor data modeling for getting this done.

 Easy for Business User: These tools are designed for everyone; business users, IT experts, data analysts, and anyone who understands their data and the outcome they want from it.